parrt/msds692/hw/pipeline.md

 ## Deliverables

-In your repo root directory, please add:
+In your repo root directory (no subdirectories), please add:

 * mycsv.py
 * csv2html.py